Spinal Shock: What It Is and How You Treat It

 Neurogenic Shock: A Related Condition

-In people who suffer spinal cord injuries above thoracic nerves (specifically above T6), neurogenic shock can occur.
-Neurogenic shock is also due to disruptions in the autonomic system.
+In people who suffer spinal cord injuries above their thoracic nerves (specifically above the T6 nerve), neurogenic shock can occur.
+Neurogenic shock can also be caused by disruptions in the autonomic system.
 Because the autonomic nervous system regulates automatic functions such as heart rate, low blood pressure and slowed heart rate can occur.